Wyoming PAWS Test Prep

 Are your children preparing for the Proficiency Assessments for Wyoming Students, known PAWS?
 Wyoming PAWS tests measure the progress of students from third to eighth grade, as well as eleventh grade.
 PAWS test results provide actionable data that helps parents, teachers, and students improve academic performance in reading, writing, math, and science.
 The Wyoming Department of Education (WDE) also uses PAWS test scores in evaluating each school’s Adequate Yearly Progress (AYP) as required by the federal No Child Left Behind Act (NCLB).

-Time4Learning and Time4Writing—two online services that teach many of the WY PAWS test skills—offer this page to support your research on the best ways to help your kids with PAWS test practice and preparation.
+Time4Learning—an online service that teaches many of the WY PAWS test skills—offers this page to support your research on the best ways to help your kids with PAWS test practice and preparation.

 Wyoming PAWS at a Glance